metemaad/HURDAT2_processor/README.md

 This is a python script that convert your HURDAT to a dataframe and generate a CSV file for you to eaily process this data.
 This work is part of trajectory segmentation research[1].
 We use this dataset for evaluation purposes.
 If you are going to apply this script please cite to our work.
 Thanks.

-[1]: Etemad, Mohammad, et al. "A Trajectory Segmentation Algorithm Based on Interpolation-based Change Detection Strategies."
-EDBT/ICDT Workshops.
-2019.
+[1]: Etemad, M., Júnior, A. S., Hoseyni, A., Rose, J., & Matwin, S. (2019).
+A Trajectory Segmentation Algorithm Based on Interpolation-based Change Detection Strategies.
+In EDBT/ICDT Workshops.

 # visualization of HURDAT2
 ![HURDAT2](plt.png)